martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 Cert-ID:
 : The sender-assigned ID of the certificate chain.

-OCSP-Length and OCSP:
+SData-Count and SData-Records:
+: An array of Supplemental-Data objects (see
-: OCSP data [RFC2560] supporting this certificate, if any.
-The length of the OCSP field is given by OCSP-Length, which MAY be zero.
+{{http-cert-supplemental-data}}), with the number given by SData-Count, which MAY be zero.
+Each Supplemental-Data object contains information about the certificate.

 Certificate:
 : An X.509v3 [RFC5280] certificate in the sender's certificate chain.